 My name is Courtney Osterfelt and I am the director of The Launch Pad.
 I have an bachelor’s degree in Education, a Master of Art’s degree in Social Change and Community Development, and I have been working with teens for the past 13 years.
 I founded Women’s Empowerment Breakthrough, a non-profit educational organization for teenage girls in Yavapai County in 2003 and started working on developing The Launch Pad in 2011.
 I love working with teens because I remember my teenage years being particularly challenging and I want to support teens in becoming who they want to be.
 I also believe teens are powerful people who can inspire and create great change in our community and it is an honor to support them in realizing their own potential.

-My name is Laura Tully and I am the events and community outreach coordinator at The Launch Pad.
+My name is Laura Tully and I am the Deputy Director and Community Outreach Coordinator at The Launch Pad.
 I have a bachelor’s degree in Critical Psychology and a Master of Arts degree in Social Justice and Human Rights with a focus on community organizing.
 I’ve been involved with The Launch Pad in many different capacities since its inception.
 I truly love working with youth in the Prescott community and I feel so honored to work for this organization!

 I grew up in Prescott and recently moved back with my wife (Brittany, also a Prescott native) and two girls, Noe and Daisy.
 I received my degree in Civil Engineering from Arizona State and now work locally here in Prescott.
 In my free time I enjoy playing with my kids, hiking with my wife, coaching youth sports, and playing any outdoor sport that my now 34 year old body will allow me to play, which let’s face it, is now horse shoes.